 The different approaches and outcomes from ABC and traditional costing are most accessible for illustration in the context of a product manufacturing example.
 However, the principles appearing here extend readily to a wide range of other business settings.

 Example: Traditional Cost Accounting vs. ABC

-For example, consider a firm that manufactures automobile parts through a sequence of machine operations on a metal stock.
+For example, consider a firm that manufactures automobile parts through a sequence of machine operations on metal stock.
 In such settings, traditional cost accounting views "product production costs" as either direct costs or indirect costs (or overhead).

 Example Sources of Direct Costs

-Traditionally, direct costs for such firms are costs they can assign to specific product units.
+Traditionally, "direct costs" for such firms are costs they can assign to specific product units.
 In product manufacturing, these might include direct materials and direct labor costs:

 - Direct labor costs.